 9. Exercises for throat and tongue

-Exercising tongue and throat muscles will help a lot to prevent as well as stop snoring.
+Exercising the tongue and throat muscles will help a lot to prevent as well as stop snoring.
 Exercising helps to make the throat muscles firmer, which prevents them from falling backward.
 Consequently, the chances of snoring reduce.

 Here are some popular throat and tongue exercises: